 If you're exploring changes to your content management system, then you've probably heard about the trend toward headless CMS architecture.
 On a headless system, the CMS is solely responsible for storing and managing content, with no predetermined framework for presenting the content.

-Who benefits from headless & hybrid CMS architecture design?
+Who benefits from headless and hybrid CMS architecture design?

-A headless CMS is terrific for the Ubers and Airbnbs of the world that are building huge microservices platforms in the cloud and need content services as well, Webster says, adding that they are also a good option for media companies that want to migrate content from a custom CMS and use it as the basis for custom apps.
+A headless CMS is terrific for the Ubers and Airbnbs of the world that are building huge microservices platforms in the cloud and need content services as well, IDC's Melissa Webster has noted, adding that they are also a good option for media companies that want to migrate content from a custom CMS and use it as the basis for custom apps.
 However, headless architecture also has limitations.